 - You will not have to pay interest or penalties on any amount owing during this period

-- The CRA will now accept electronic signatures on tax documents so that taxpayers and tax-preparers can avoid contact
+- The CRA will now accept electronic signatures on tax documents so that taxpayers and tax-preparers can avoid contact.

 We will keep you posted with additional updates that are important to newcomers in the coming days and weeks.
 In the meantime, stay healthy and positive during this difficult time.